Careers

 About You

-The ideal Occupational Therapist is a compassionate and empathetic professional who combines strong clinical expertise with exceptional communication skills, enabling them to effectively advocate for clients and deliver individual treatment programs.
+The ideal graduate Occupational Therapist is a compassionate and empathetic new professional who combines foundational clinical knowledge with exceptional communication skills and a genuine eagerness to learn and grow.

-You will have meticulous attention to detail in maintaining accurate documentation and a genuine commitment to continuous improvement, while possessing the understanding and patience required to work sensitively with older adults and their families.
+You demonstrate meticulous attention to detail in maintaining accurate documentation and possess a genuine commitment to continuous learning and professional development, while showing the understanding and patience required to work sensitively with older adults and their families.
+Your fresh perspective and enthusiasm for evidence-based practice will be welcomed as valuable contributions to our team.

 - National Police check